 While there may be added advantages to buying a grill locally, it can limit the choices of the models that are available.
 Shoppers looking for high-end grills might find a better selection online.
-If buying online seems to be the best option, take the time to look for online coupons, free shipping days and online stores that absorb sales tax.
+If buying online seems to be the best option, take the time to look for online coupons and free shipping days.

-The best local prices on grills will likely be found at retailers like Home Depot, Lowes, and Sears.
+The best local prices on grills will likely be found at retailers like Home Depot or Lowe's.
 If you don't mind a dent or two, check to see if you can purchase the floor models.
 The savings should be significant.

-The warehouse stores, like Costco, Sam's and BJ's Wholesale Club, are also known for end-of-season discounts on grills, with discounts as much as 70 percent off.
+The warehouse stores, like Costco, Sam's and BJ's Wholesale Club are also known for end-of-season discounts on grills, with discounts of as much as 70 percent off of the price.

-Other local retailers to consider are stores that handle close-out items like Kohl's, BigLots, Tuesday Morning, and Sears Outlet stores.
-Sometimes the closeout stores are the first to mark down grills with the deepest markdown prices.
+Other local retailers to consider are stores that handle close-out items like Kohl's, BigLots, Tuesday Morning and Sears Outlet stores.
+Sometimes the closeout stores are the first to mark down grills with the deepest discounts.

 Check the Newspaper and Weekly Ads

-When buying a grill from a local store, it pays to check the newspaper ads for store specials Many times you can view your local store's weekly ads online.
-If your local store is sold out of the advertised sale products, check into buying it online and receiving free "ship to store" services.
-If you do get it shipped for free to the store, see if they will also assemble your new grill for free.
+When buying a grill from a local store, it pays to check the newspaper ads for store specials.
+Many times you can view your local store's weekly ads online.
+If your local store is sold out of the advertised sale products, check into buying online and receiving free "ship to store" services.
+If you do get a grill shipped for free to the store, see if they will also assemble your new grill for free.

 There is no reason to buy a grill at the full retail price.
 Waiting and watching for the prices to drop on the grill of your choice will pay off with significant savings.